 I can’t say enough good things about this Bible.
 Written in the form of a comic book yet faithful to the biblical text, this storybook Bible has engaged my older son and the elementary children at our church in ways that I’ve never seen before.
 I like that it hits on the often missed portions of Scripture in children’s Bibles–Judges, the minor prophets, Psalms, etc.

-Our 5th grade son uses the NIV Adventure Bible, as do many families with elementary-aged children at our church.
-The elementary curriculum-writing team I’m on at our church uses this NIV Adventure Bible in all our lessons and classrooms for elementary kids, as well.
+My kids all used this NIV Adventure Bible in elementary school, as do many families with elementary-aged children at our church.
+The elementary curriculum-writing team I was on for years at our church uses this NIV Adventure Bible in all our lessons and classrooms for elementary kids, as well.